nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     :Returns:

-        - `True` signifies the nRF24L01 attemped all configured retries
+        - `True` signifies the nRF24L01 attempted all configured retries
         - `False` represents anything depending on context (state/condition); usually this means the flag's been reset.